Nikolai558/ERAM_2_GEOJSON/README.md

 ---

+## Antivirus Warning:
+This application is distributed as an .exe file, which might trigger antivirus warnings.
+Rest assured, it is safe to use.
+For transparency, you can review the [source code here](https://github.com/Nikolai558/ERAM_2_GEOJSON/).
+If flagged, you may need to manually allow the application in your antivirus settings.

+---

 ## Use
 1. Ensure the `Geomaps.xml` file in an unzipped folder/directory.
 2. If available, include the `ConsoleCommandControl.xml` file in the same directory.